moukhtar22/xmonad-alex/DOCS/README.md

 ### Xinitrc Setup
 The first time around, run `startx` with a bare bones `.xinitrc`, with just the line `exec ~/.cache/xmonad/xmonad-x86_64-linux`.
 Once inside an Xorg session, you can run the `xinitrc.sh` script to auto build the `.xinitrc` file.
-*This is a script to find the touchpad xinput id, and sets the acceleration and tapping properties accordingly.
+*This is a script to find the touchpad xinput id, and set the acceleration and tapping properties accordingly.
 Additionally, it also sets the keyboard repeat rate and delay, and changes the keymaps.*